 I have only listed a few of the tools I recommend in the list.
 Scroll past the list to see more about tips for buying and what is the best bang for the buck.

-You can also Download The list and print it off.
+You can also Download this PDF and print it off.

 Here is a complete list of tools for the new diesel mechanic

 - Standard size.
 You don’t need anything crazy.
 Most mechanics would tell you that you can get away with a cart.
 This is the one I own Tool Cart (Link To Amazon)